 To complete the Master of Health Economics students must attain 16 credit points.
 Most units are equal to 1 credit point - check each unit in the course structure.

-- 7 core units (equal to 7 credit points) (these are compulsory)
+- 8 credit points of core units (these are compulsory)

 Students would normally complete the Master of Health Economics over 4 trimesters of full- time study or the part-time equivalent.
-As some students will be in full time work, part-time enrolment will mean that these students are expected to complete the course in three to four years.
+As some students will be in full-time work, part-time enrolment will mean that these students will complete the course in three to four years.

 All students must complete the following eight core units and one zero credit point unit:

-Option B (for students with a WAM 70%*)
+Major Project Option (for students with a Weighted Average Mark (WAM) 70%*)

 *WAM applies to core units

 Other electives may be approved on an individual basis.
-Course Director approval required.
+Course Director approval is required.